Jayari Malla

 Jayari Malla, also known as Ari Malla II, (जयारी मल्ल) was a son of Ananta Malla and the eighth king of Nepal.
 Jayari succeeded Jayanandadeva and reigned as a powerless monarch from 1320 to 1344.

 Reign

 Background

-After the death of Ananta Malla in 1308, Rudra Malla, the de facto ruler of the valley, had installed Jayanandadeva of Bhonta House as the King.
+After the death of Ananta Malla in 1308, Rudra Malla, the de facto ruler of the valley, had installed Jayanandadeva of Bhonta House as king.
 In 1320, Rudra Malla withdrew support for Jayananda and deposed him.
 He installed Jayari Malla as the King in the same year.
 Jayari Malla exercised no real power and Rudra Malla was the ruling figure in the valley.
 The chronicles state that Jayari Malla ruled over the religious domain of the kingdom while Rudra Malla exercised complete sovereignty over the kingdom.